The Complete TV Dashboard Guide

-The office TV dashboard is the goto resource for displaying reports and information around the workplace.
-Every company has them and often individual departments within those companies will have their own TV screens displaying their own relevant information for that specific team.
+The office TV dashboard is a key resource for displaying reports and information around the workplace.
+Every company has them and often individual departments within those companies will have their own TV screens displaying their own relevant information for that specific team, often with their own choice of TV dashboard software.

-Many people however, don’t tend to spend the time to set this up correctly which results in excessive future maintenance and the endless up keep that comes with adding new dashboards to the rotation, adding new screens around the office, ensuring they stay, in sync, online and ensuring they start up automatically.
+Most people however, don’t tend to spend the time to set this up correctly which results in excessive future maintenance and the endless up keep that comes with adding new dashboards to the rotation within the tv dashboard software, adding new screens around the office, ensuring they stay, in sync, online and ensuring they start up automatically.

 More often than not we create some sort of report or dashboard in a tool like Microsoft Power BI, SQL Server Reporting Services, New Relic, Data Dog or Tableau etc and then simply connect an old machine to a screen, open up a browser, input the dashboard URL and think we’re done.

-We quickly realise that we actually want to display multiple dashboards rotating in some sort of interval which often results in either using some sort of script or a tab rotating browser plugin.
+We quickly realise that we actually want to display multiple dashboards rotating at varied intervals which often results in either using some sort of script or a tab rotating browser plugin.
 This generally works for the initial single screen, but becomes a headache once we add 4 or 5 screens.

 Soon enough we have 15 screens, across 5 departments, in 2 different offices.
-It seems like these screens are always requiring some sort of manual intervention.
+It seems like these screens are always requiring some sort of manual maintenance.

 Your daily chores seem to always consist of: